Preserving Black Churches: Frequently Asked Questions

 Is Preserving Black Churches open to applicants of all faith traditions?

 Applications from non-Christian faiths will be considered on a case-by-case basis.
-For more information on how to submit an application to Preserving Black Churches, contact blackchurches@savingplaces.org.
+For more information, contact blackchurches@savingplaces.org.

 Is a match required for Preserving Black Churches grants?